Montgomery St. Peter Montgomery St. Peter

 Venus & Adonis.
 A cozy restaurant and cocktail bar specializing in craft gin & tonics.

-Cafe & Bakery Crawl
+Café & Bakery Crawl

 Before visiting Amsterdam, we read somewhere that the Dutch consume more coffee per person than any other country in the world.
 As avid coffee drinkers ourselves, we decided to visit a number of cafes while in town.
-Here are a few of our favorite spots to sip on a coffee at any time of day.

 Van Wonderen Stroopwafels.
-A bakery specializingin artisan stroopwafels decorated with toppings like coconut, marshmallows, chocolate, nuts and sprinkles.
+A bakery specializing in artisan stroopwafels decorated with toppings like coconut, marshmallows, chocolate, nuts and sprinkles.

 Scandinavian Embassy.
-A popular cafe with slow brewed and drip coffees.
+A popular café with slow brewed and drip coffees.
 Order one of their cinnamon knots.

 Trakteren.
-A small cafe specializing in lattes and cappuccinos with cute foam artwork of animals.
+A small café specializing in lattes and cappuccinos with cute foam artwork of animals.

 Lot Sixty One.
-A canal side cafe with house roasted coffee and tasty baked sweets.
+A canal side café with house roasted coffee and tasty baked sweets.

 Koffieschenkerij.
-A cafe located on the grounds of the Oude Kerk, Amsterdam’s oldest building.
+A café located on the grounds of the Oude Kerk, Amsterdam’s oldest building.
 Sip on a coffee at their outdoor patio with views of the cathedral.

 Back to Black.
-A corner cafe with a bohemian feel, bold coffees and an array of sweets.
+A corner café with a bohemian feel, bold coffees and an array of sweets.

 Dutch Cuisine